 Big cities are another situation entirely, at least in many places around the world.
-Here in the US there are urban areas (San Francisco, New York, and others) where your bike lock can be cut — in plain view and broad daylight — faster than you can buy a Gatorade.
+Here in the US there are urban areas (San Francisco, New York, and others) where your bike lock can be cut, in plain view and broad daylight, faster than you can buy a Gatorade.
 This isn’t petty theft by down-on-their-luck teenagers; it’s organized criminal groups who are good at their jobs.
-I don’t spend much time in these areas, but I would probably avoid leaving my bike unattended at all.
+In these areas I would do everything I could to avoid leaving my bike unattended at all.

 Think Like A Thief